ibm-cloud-docs/vpc/vni-updating.md

 :   Indicates whether source IP spoofing is allowed on this interface.
 If `false`, source IP spoofing is prevented on this interface.
 If `true`, source IP spoofing is allowed on this interface.
 One of: `false`, `true`.

 `--auto-delete`
-:   Indicates whether this virtual network interface will be automatically deleted when target is deleted.
+:   Indicates whether this virtual network interface is to be automatically deleted when target is deleted.
 Must be `false` if the virtual network interface is unbound.
 One of: `false`, `true`.

 `--enable-infrastructure-nat`
 :   If `true`, the VPC infrastructure performs any needed NAT operations.
-If `false`, packets are passed unchanged to/from the network interface, allowing the workload to perform any needed NAT operations.
+If `false`, packets are passed unchanged through the network interface, allowing the workload to perform any needed NAT operations.
 One of: `false`, `true`.

 `--protocol-state-filtering-mode`
 :   The status of the protocol state filtering mode.
 One of `auto`, `enabled`, `disabled`.